mimove/EDEM2425/cloud_intro/end2end/README.md

 ```sh
 docker-compose up -d
 ```
 Run the following command inside orders_app in a VM or your local computer.
-Substitute the <delivery-app-host> variable with the appropriate IP (IP of your VM if you run Kafka in a VM, IP of your local-machine if you are running Kafka directly in your computer)
+Substitute the <delivery-app-host> variable with the appropriate IP (IP of your VM if you run Kafka in a VM, IP of your local-machine if you are running Kafka directly in your computer).
+You have to run this command from the following path `cloud_intro/end2end/orders_app/` as it will load different modules to use them inside the script of the folder `orders_to_db`
 ```sh
 HOST_IP=localhost KAFKA_IP=<delivery-app-host> python -m orders_to_db.main
 ```